nicoleburke/nicoleburke.github.io/_pages/aboutme.md

 I am a first-generation college student and I graduated with a B.A. in Psychology and Cognitive Science from Northwestern University in 2015.
 As an undergraduate, I worked with [Dr. Sandra Waxman](https://childdevelopment.northwestern.edu/) and [Dr. Amy Booth](https://my.vanderbilt.edu/littlelearnerslab/) at Northwestern and [Dr. Frank Keil](https://cogdevlab.yale.edu/) at Yale University studying word learning, language development, children’s causal reasoning, and adult’s reasoning about explanatory depth.

-I graudated with my PhD in Developmental Psychoogy from the University of Chicago in 2021.
+I graudated with my PhD in Developmental Psychology from the University of Chicago in 2021.
 My dissertation committee was [Dr. Amanda Woodward](https://voices.uchicago.edu/woodwardlab/amanda-woodward/) (chair), [Dr. Susan Goldin-Meadow](https://voices.uchicago.edu/goldinmeadowlab/), and [Dr. Alex Shaw](https://sites.google.com/site/alexshawyale/).

 ## Interests beyond science